 The 38-seat wine bar features textured concrete walls, leather banquette seating and a ten-seat, wraparound brass bar.
 It serves up daily-changing wines by the glass, along with a whopping 300 by the bottle — so there really is a heap to choose from.
 To round it all out (or kick-start it all), there are also 20 different amari and aperitifs.

 Alongside the natural wines is a succinct food menu that changes regularly and showcases regional Italian pasta dishes.
-Expect the likes of agnolotti dal plin served in a broth with white asparagus, maltagliati with cuttlefish and broad beans, and cavatelli with pipis and sausage.
-The sausage is made in-house using whichever meat is available on the day.
+Expect the likes of agnolotti dal plin served in a broth with white asparagus, maltagliati with cuttlefish and broad beans, and cavatelli with lamb ragu and rosemary.

 This focus on no-waste and nose-to-tail eating is present throughout the menu, with Williams sourcing whole cuts of meat and breaking them down to create a range of dishes.
 At the moment, you'll find pork belly used in croquettes, pork cutlets served as a main and other parts of the animal turned into a pork and fennel sausage.
 When in season, expect sea urchin to be a regular feature on the menu, too, with Ragazzi receiving deliveries from a south Sydney diver.

 While pasta is the star of the food show here, Williams also showcases the Spanish cooking techniques he learned in the kitchens of Madrid and Barcelona.
 So, expect to dig into Spanish-inflected bar snacks, such as Cantabrian anchovies on sourdough, on the regular.
-A few simple salads (such as shaved cabbage with hazelnut and pecorino) make the cut, too, along with daily-churned gelato for dessert.
+A few simple salads (such as shaved cabbage with reggiano and pepitas) make the cut, too, along with daily-churned gelato for dessert.

 Regazzi has been bustling from the start, so do yourself a favour and make a booking here.